muses-code-js/js-xmas-edition/instructions/level1.md

   repetitions in our code anymore.

-8. A bit of errors interactivity
+8.A bit of errors interactivity
 ================================

   Let's add some interactivity to our user interface, because at the moment only we know about the errors that we can see in console.

   Let's make fields that has errors red.
 For that we have class `.error` that we create for you in our `index.css` file.
 It only makes the border of the field that has this class red.

   TODO: 1.We will need to use `querySelector` to target the element on the page.
   And all of it we can do inside our forEach loop.
 So we are targeting the whole form and then fields with specific name (that our key will represent `[name="${key}"]`).

   TODO: 2.After we get our element on this element we need to add class `.error`.
-  For that purpose we will use `.classList.add('error')`
+  For that purpose we will use `.classList.add('error')`.

   TODO: 3.
 Now you ll see that we get red fields every time, it is because every time we iterate through field it will add class `error`. to avoid it we need to make a check if we do have any errors then get element from the page and